 In 1889 the Miami Station was built and opened by the Northern Pacific and Manitoba Railway Company.
-This railway company was formed with the help of the Manitoba Government in an attempt to break the monopoly of the Canadian Pacific Railway’s control of the freight rates in Western Canada.
+This company was formed with the help of the Manitoba Government in an attempt to break the monopoly the Canadian Pacific Railway had over the freight rates in Western Canada.

-In 1901, the N.P. & M. collapsed financially and for a short period of time the station and line was operated by the Manitoba Government while a new operator was sought.
-At the same time, the Red River Valley Railway was in another of its many troubles.
+In 1901, the N.P. & M. collapsed financially and for a short period of time the railway station and line was operated by the Manitoba Government while a new operator was sought.
+At the same time, the Red River Valley Railway was struggling with a series of issues and needed help.
 In an attempt to solve these problems, the Government leased the operations of the Red River Valley Railway and the Northern Pacific and Manitoba Railway to the growing Mackenzie and Mann railway empire—The Canadian Northern Railway.
 With the acquisition of the lines from the U.S. border to Winnipeg, the Winnipeg to Portage la Prairie lines of the RRVR, and the Morris to Brandon N.P. & M. line, the Canadian Northern Railway gained an independent outlet for its operation rather than acting as a feeder for the Canadian Pacific Railway.

 Financial difficulties in developing the Canadian Northern gradually grew until 1913 when the situation demanded that the railway seek urgently needed funds.
 Money came from the Federal Government.
 It was insufficient to meet their need and the company tried to raise money in London.
 The outbreak of the First World War and the freezing of all funds in England quickly brought an end to Canadian Northern and in 1917 the Federal Government took it over under the operating name of “Canadian National Railways”.
 The Canadian National Railways operated the station until its closure in 1973.